dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 As discussed in the module, there are several types of slowly changing dimensions (SCDs) and techniques to update them. let's look at a few.

-1. type and run or copy/paste the following query into a new query window.
+1. type or copy/paste the following query into a new query window.
-2. It's best to run each of the SCDs individually and then run a query before and after to see the actual impact on the table/row.
+2. It's best to run each of the SCDs individually and then run a query before and after to see the actual impact on the table/row but in this run, we're going to perform several different types of SCDs.

 ```sql
 -- Insert new customers noting the schemas of the tables are identical